jonathanstowe/EuclideanRhythm/README.md

 ## Installation

-Assuming you have a working installation of Rakudo perl 6 then you should be able to install this with *zef*:
+Assuming you have a working installation of Rakudo then you should be able to install this with *zef*:

 	zef install EuclideanRhythm